Kamirus/purescript-annoy/README.md

 - [ ] safe: new with 2D array
 - [ ] test: Integration
 - [ ] test: unsafe simple calls
+- [ ] save/load paths as strings? what if wrong strings?
 - [x] metric as type
 - [x] Nat vs Int.
 Both
 - [x] safe: create from monadic action